albertalvin8080/Learning-Kubernetes/24-rbac-ca-user-authorization-and-serviceAccount/README.md

 export APISERVER=https://kubernetes.default.svc
 ```

-### You should still receive a `forbidden 403`, but now specifying that the `default` ServiceAccount doesn't have permission to list the pods inside devinc namespace.
 ```bash
 curl --cacert ${CACERT} \
 --header "Authorization: Bearer $TOKEN" \
 -s ${APISERVER}/api/v1/namespaces/${NAMESPACE}/pods/
 ```
+> WARNING: If you don't specify the `devic-sa` ServiceAccount inside the pod.yaml, you will still receive a `forbidden 403`, but now specifying that the `default` ServiceAccount doesn't have permission to list the pods inside devinc namespace.